 As our tutorial system mirrors the Oxbridge tutorial system, our students are unfazed by academic, one-to-one situations.

 Advice on choosing a university

-The process of applying to university is complicated, but it begins with the choice of course and university.
-At Cherwell College, we are able to offer substantial guidance which enable students to make an informed choice about their university application.
-We do this by drawing together their interests, predicted grades and careers prospects.
+The process of applying to university is complicated, but it begins with the choice of a course and university.
+At Cherwell College, we are able to offer substantial guidance which enables students to make an informed choice about their university applications.
+We do this by drawing together their interests, predicted grades, and careers prospects.

-Our experienced UCAS advisor dedicates a substantial amount of time to honing our students’ personal statements; this ensures that they are error-free, which helps to present the student in the best possible light to admissions departments.
+Our experienced UCAS advisor dedicates a substantial amount of time to honing our students’ personal statements; this ensures that they are error-free, thereby presenting the student in the best possible light to admissions departments.

-If the student is called to interview, one or more mock interviews are provided and detailed feedback on interview technique and oral presentation skills.
+If the student is called to interview, one or more mock interviews are provided and detailed feedback on interview technique and oral presentation skills are given.